christopherwira/anon-auth-zkp-set-membership/contracts/README.md

 }
 ```

-Unlike the AnonParking scheme, there are no `current_nonce` information on this access request.
-The smart contract only check whether this proof is unique or not.
+Unlike the AnonParking scheme, there is no `current_nonce` information on this access request.
+The smart contract only checks whether this proof is unique or not.

 #### PseudoAuth Input

 The input to this smart contract is identical to the HashAuth scheme.
-This scheme recognize whether the agent is malicious or not by comparing the msg.sender with an AllowList inside the smart contract.
+This scheme recognizes whether the agent is malicious or not by comparing the `msg.sender` with an AllowList inside the smart contract.

-On our implementation, the initial Ethereum's account that deploy the transaction is automatically added to the AllowList.
+In our implementation, the initial Ethereum account that deploys the transaction is automatically added to the AllowList.

-The constructor function of this scheme can be seen at the following code:
+The constructor function of this scheme can be seen in the following code:

 ```
 constructor(){